 We were made aware of some children from a neighbouring village who were in a bad situation and in desperate need.
 Esther went to visit them and it was decided that, due to our 3 eldest girls being away at boarding school for a large part of the year, we had room in our house to offer them a forever home.
 They are 2 sets of siblings and they joined our family in December.
 They were all quite ill but didn't take long for them to settle in and their health began to improve.

 2016: In February we opened Suubi Africa Primary School.
-The school has been under construction for a while and is not finished, but it was decided that the need for a good school in the area was so great that we would complete the first 2 classrooms and open.
-It will cost around £35,000 to finish the school, which we hope to raise in the future.
-For now, we have 60 children attending over 6 classes with 6 teachers.
+The need for a good school in the area was so great that we decided to open the school a section at a time, as funds allowed.
+When we opened, we had 60 children attending over 6 classes with 6 teachers.

 Elvet House, Suubi Africa Children's Medical Centre, Suubi Africa Primary School, The Saturday Club, The Community Building, The Farm, The Playground, The Adult English Class and the Playing Fields complete our village - Suubi Africa Village.
 We are working on plans to start building a 2nd home to take in another 10 orphaned or abandoned children in desperate need.